xtdb/driver-examples/README.md

 ## Plenty to explore

-Within the `driver-examples` directory you will find a range of subdirectories for various languages, where each contains a minimal example as well as a `run.sh` script that you can use to execute the example (the script will also first install the dependencies).
+Within the `driver-examples` directory you will find a range of subdirectories for various languages, where each contains a minimal example as well as a `run.sh` script that you can use to execute the example (the script will also first install any dependencies).

 All examples are connected to the same XTDB instance, running as an *ephemeral* Docker container within the sandbox environment (no data is persisted).